UPDATED AUGUST 2025

 3-years old | Navajo Nation Reservation, Arizonaiconicon

-Kayden Begay, 3-years old, was struck down by a pack of pit bulls while visiting his paternal grandparent's home in Seba Dalkai.
-The boy's mother, Kimasha Shorty, told the Navajo Times that her son followed her aunt outside to get the cattle when a pack of pit bulls belonging to a neighbor attacked and killed him.
+Kayden Begay, 3-years old, was struck down by a pack of pit bulls while visiting his paternal grandparent's home in Seba Dalkai, Arizona on the Navajo Nation.
+The boy's mother, Kimasha Shorty, told the Navajo Times that on July 14, her son followed her aunt outside to get the cattle when a pack of 12 pit bulls belonging to a neighbor attacked and killed him.
+Shorty was told the left side of his face had been torn off.
 The owner of the dogs, Marlinda Begay, is a relative on Kayden's father's side, the mother said.
-Kimasha was told his aunt was unaware that Kayden had followed her outside.
+Shorty was told his aunt was unaware that Kayden had followed her outside.
 People in the area had complained to the Navajo Nation Rangers about these dogs attacking livestock before, Shorty said, but no action was ever taken.
 A report from the Navajo Nation Animal Control Program obtained by the Associated Press confirmed that five dogs killed the boy before officials arrived.
 Navajo officials shot and killed two dogs on scene and took three others into custody.
 Those dogs were later euthanized.
-All five dogs tested negative for rabies.
-As of July 26, 2016 no other information is known. [source citations]
+All five dogs tested negative for rabies. [source citations]

 Date of death: July 14, 2016 Chained: No